Hurricane Isaias: New York

 In New York, a person was killed in New York City when a tree fell on their car in Queens.
-In New York, wind gusts reached 78 mph at Republic Airport on Long Island, 70 mph at John F. Kennedy international Airport, and 59 mph at White Plains Airport.
+In New York, wind gusts reached 78 mph at Republic Airport on Long Island, 70 mph at John F. Kennedy International Airport, and 59 mph at White Plains Airport.
 The New York City Subway service at outdoor stations was suspended in the afternoon, due to sustained winds over 39 mph.
 Service along the Metro-North Railroad and Long Island Rail Road was also suspended.
 There were over 3,100 trees knocked down by the storm in Queens, causing power outages and damage to homes.
 A woman was taken to the hospital in critical condition after being struck in the head by a falling tree branch in Brooklyn.
 A building in Brooklyn partially collapsed as a result of storm damage, resulting in evacuations.
+In Manhattan, a person was injured due to high winds pushing over a flood barrier.
 Tree damage was especially heavy in Rockland County.
 Five overturned trucks on the Verrazzano-Narrows Bridge forced the bridge to shut down.
-A game between the New York Yankees and Philadelphia Phillies was postponed due to the storm.
-Further north, a daily rainfall record was set in Albany, with 3.92 in of rain falling.
+Despite the wind, little rain fell across the metro area, with 0.48 in of rain in Central Park, and 0.14 in of rain in Islip.
+Numerous roads experienced closures on part of the route, including Interstate 684, the Bronx River Parkway, and the Saw Mill River Parkway.
+Further north, a daily rainfall record was set in Albany, with 3.92 in of rain falling, with the highest rainfall total being 7.01 in in Phoenicia.
 Over 579,000 customers lost power due to Isaias in New York.
 Both Jones Beach State Park and Robert Moses State Park closed due to the tropical storm due to a loss of power.